nglgzz/awesome-clean-tech/README.md

 ### Vegetation, Agriculture & Food
 - [Droneseed](https://www.droneseed.co/) | |
-lant native trees and vegetation using drone swarms and spray to protect them.

-Governments, nonprofits, and private land owners contract us as a service provider.
+They plant native trees & vegetation using drone swarms and spray to protect them.
+Provide valuable insights to customers by collecting data in the field.
+Work with Governments, nonprofits, and private land owners as a service provider.

 - [Impossible Foods](https://impossiblefoods.com/) | California, USA | 2011